Course Location & Time

 In the example above the fix would be to make sure your function name is correct.

 Attendance is encouraged for all class sessions.
 I have found that students who attend class often do better than those who don’t.
-However, with that said the entire course is available in an online format and you will be able to participate in many activities remotely using the Piazza forum.
+However, with that said the entire course is available in an online format and you will be able to participate in many activities remotely using the Canvas Discussion page.

 Course participation will be evaluated as a part of this course.
 Your course participation grade is calculated using a combination of